dblalock/old-dblalock.github.io/_posts/2018-3-10-how-to-undergrad-research.md

 The exact nature of what you'll be doing varies by field, but will usually have the same structure.
 Initially, you'll work either with a professor or graduate student on one of their existing projects.
 In the worst case, you'll be doing something menial for a while that they didn't want to do.
 In the best case, you'll be doing something you find interesting that consistently pushes you just past your current level of knowledge.
 Either way, you'll likely meet with this mentor once a week or so, during which you'll report on what you got done and relevant results, and both of you will figure out what to do for next week.
 Eventually, if you stick with it and show that you're effective, you'll be given more autonomy, ownership of bigger pieces of projects, or even the opportunity to lead a project yourself.

 In the first few weeks (or longer) you can expect to be given well-defined tasks.
-This is partially because you won't know anything yet and will *need* specific direction.
+This is partially because you're not yet familiar with the field and will *need* specific direction.
 It's also because this lets both you and the group figure out how consistently you'll get work done when classes, etc, get busy.
 Many undergrads like the idea of doing research, but get little done when there's competition for their time.

 As you get more familiar with the project and research area, your tasks are likely to become less well-specified.
 This is not because your mentor wants to make things vague, but because fleshing out the details of your work takes time for them.
 Having you figure out the details yourself is much more efficient.
 The more you show that you're capable of accomplishing high-level goals, the easier it is for them.